andrewjunyoung/mvl/README.md

 # MVL (many valued logic)

-MVL («many valued logic») is a python package which implements different types of logic systems which use more than 2 values.
+MVL (many valued logic) is a python package which implements different logic systems that use more than 2 values.

 ## What logic systems are implemented?
 The following 3 valued logic systems are supported by MVL:
+  - Bochvar
   - Kleene
   - Priest

+The following n valued logic systems are supported by MVL:
+  - Łukasiewicz

 The following systems are planned for future support:
-  - Łukasiewicz MVL
-  - Goedel MVL
+  - Gödel MVL
-  - Bochvar 3VL

 ## Usage